-If you’ve been reading my work a while, you’ll know that I design and digitize embroidery for a fairly sizable embroidery shop; namely Black Duck Embroidery and Screen Printing in Albuquerque, NM.
-I started my machine embroidery adventure firmly placed in the commercial world; the first machines I ever operated were large, industrial hardware; 12 head ‘vintage’ Tajima machines with a forest of Madeira cones bristling from their backs.
+If you’ve been reading my work a while, you’ll know that I started my machine embroidery adventure firmly placed in the commercial world; the first machines I ever operated were large, industrial hardware; 12 head ‘vintage’ Tajima machines with a forest of Madeira cones bristling from their backs.
 I started as a guy who boxed shirts between classes at the university, graduated to operating machines, and then taught myself to digitize on a disused old system.
 Though I was always working to inject my own artistic sensibilities and experimented avidly in my own time, I knew that every step of the way, I was there to make the needles move, keep things efficient as well as aesthetically pleasing, and ultimately, to make a profit.

 Many of my commercial embroidery friends, however, came to their employment via a very different route; starting as machine embroidery hobbyists and artists who later decide to move into the business sphere.
 Their first experiences were with single-needle home machines, changing colors manually throughout each design, running and attending to one piece at a time, and spending these dedicated hours as entertainment rather than employment, while simultaneously throwing themselves completely to their art and slavishly working to learn things for their own expansion.
 They are natural artistic experimenters and wizards of multimedia, as the journey of doing the work was as rewarding as the result, and their early work was more concerned by what they could make their machines do, not how they achieved it or how long a piece took to create.